nocturn9x/asyncevents/README.md

 - The public API is fully type hinted for those sweet, sweet editor suggestions
 - Public API is fully documented (and some private stuff too): you could write this from scratch in a couple of hours (like I did)
 - Very small (~200 CLOC), although it can't fit on a postcard
+- Oneshot events (i.e. fired only once)

+## Must Read
-__Note__: Deterministic event handling can only occur in blocking mode, i.e. when a call to `emit()` blocks until all event handlers have run.
+- Deterministic event handling can only occur in blocking mode, i.e. when a call to `emit()` blocks until all event handlers have run.
 If the non-blocking mode is used, handlers are started according to their priority, but there's no telling on how they will be further scheduled to run and that depends entirely on the underlying asyncio event loop
+- When using `oneshot=True`, the handler is unscheduled _before_ it is first run: this ensures a consistent behavior between blocking and non-blocking mode.
+- An exception in one event handler does not cause the others to be cancelled when using non-blocking mode.
+In blocking mode, if an error occurs in one handler, and it propagates, then the handlers after it are not started
+- Exceptions in custom exception handlers are not caught
+- When using non-blocking mode, exceptions are kind of a mess due to how asyncio works: They are only delivered once you `wait()` for an event (same for log messages).
+This allows spawning many events and only having to worry about exceptions in a single point in your code, but it also means you have less control over how the handlers run: if an error occurs in one handler, it will be raised once you call `wait()` but any other error in other handlers will be silently dropped

 ## Limitations